WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/reqs.md

 1. Requirement 4.1: Data Input and Output for Equipment Availability
     1. Requirement 4.1.1: The backend shall provide an API for creating new equipment availability records.
-    2. Requirement 4.1.2: The backend shall provide an API for reading the list of available equipment, including details like equipment ID, name, and availability status.
+    2. Requirement 4.1.2: The backend shall provide an API for viewing the list of available equipment, including details like equipment ID, name, and availability status.
     3. Requirement 4.1.3: The backend shall provide an API for updating and deleting the availability  of equipment.
 2. Requirement 4.2: Database Integration for Equipment Availability
     1. Requirement 4.2.1: The backend shall store all equipments data in the MongoDB database.